-Digital Arts & Design I is a foundational course in the Arts, A/V Technology & Communications cluster for students interested in art and design professions.
+Digital Arts & Design I is a foundational course in the Arts, A/V Technology, & Communications cluster for students interested in art and design professions.
 The primary aim of this course is to build a strong understanding of the principles and elements of design and the design process.
-Upon completion of this course, proficient students will be able to utilize industry tools to conceptualize and create communications solutions which effectively reach targeted audiences.
+Upon completion of this course, proficient students will be able to utilize industry tools to conceptualize and create communications solutions that effectively reach targeted audiences.
 Students will acquire basic skills in illustration, typography, and photography.
 Standards in this course include career exploration, an overview of the history of design, basic business management, and legal issues.
 In addition, students will begin compiling artifacts for inclusion in a digital portfolio, which they will carry with them throughout the full sequence of courses in this program of study.
-Standards in this course are aligned with Tennessee State Standards for English Language Arts & Literacy in Technical Subjects, Tennessee State Standards in Mathematics, Tennessee Visual Art standards, and Tennessee Visual Art History standards.